fdemir/havlu/README.md

 }
 ```

+It uses [Faker](https://pkg.go.dev/github.com/jaswdr/faker#section-documentation) under the hood.
+You can use the any available methods as a data type.
+Like the following `Person.Name` or `Address.Latitude`.

 ## JSON File

 The JSON file should be an array of objects.
 Each object represents a resource.
 The key of the object is the resource name.
 The value of the object is an array of objects.
 Each object represents a resource item.
 The key of the object is the resource item id.
 The value of the object is the resource item.